Please register or login to continue

 Franc68Lorient Montaner

 Indeed, the trip from Dublin was full of the picturesque country landscape of the vastidity of rusticity I had adored, as a curious child.
-It had not been since my childhood that I had not visited nor seen Ireland.
+It had not been since my childhood that I had not visited or seen Ireland.
 I had never glimpsed, at such beauty that exceeded any prosaic mention of her exceptional grandeur.
-I had expected to discover a land with much myth and fables, but I did not anticipate the horror that had awaited me.
+I had expected to discover a land with many myths and fables, but I did not anticipate the horror that had awaited me.

 After his departure, the carriage drove off to the obscure causeway that had led to the bridge and the active stir of the bog.
 The night was fraught with mystery, and the cold draft was felt, as the westerly wind blew deceptively.
 Suddenly, the weird noises began to increase at degrees, and the mist from the marsh had engulfed the sky in an indiscernible condition.
 The solitary road with the fog was blinding the driver.